Principles of operator algebras: 10d. Coupling constant

 \section{10d.
 Coupling constant}

 We are now in position of constructing the coupling constant.
-The idea here will be that given a representation of a ${\rm II}_1$ factor $A\subset B(H)$, we can try to understand how far is this representation from the standard form, where $H=L^2(A)$, from ``above'' or from ``below''.
-In order to discuss this, let us start with:
+The idea here, following as usual the key paper of Murray and von Neumann \cite{mv3}, will be that given a representation of a ${\rm II}_1$ factor $A\subset B(H)$, we can try to understand how far is this representation from the standard form, where $H=L^2(A)$, from ``above'' or from ``below''.